Barry Grows to Hurricane Strength, Will Test Defenses in New Orleans

 NEW ORLEANS—A storm bearing down on the city grew to hurricane strength Saturday afternoon as residents braced for a deluge of rain and high winds in strongest test to date on the city’s fragile infrastructure since Hurricane Katrina 15 years ago.

-The storm is expected to hit the city, much of which already sits below water, within the next few hours, causing mass flooding and test local flood prevention efforts including levies which gave way during Katrina, destroying large swaths of the city.
+The storm is expected to hit, much of which already sits below water, within the next few hours, causing mass flooding and test local flood prevention efforts including levies which gave way during Katrina, destroying large swaths of the city with flood waters.

+The anxiety was clear even before Hurricane Barry made landfall.
+Flood waters began rushing over the top of a levee in Myrtle Grove, Louisiana, which sits just south of the city not far from where the Mississippi River dumps into the Gulf of Mexico.
+The levee, which is located about 40 minutes outside of New Orleans, can withstand a few hours of overtopping before it breaches, Louisiana Lt.
+Gov. Billy Nungesser told CNN.
+But if the levee breaks, Nugesser said, a large part of Plaquemines Parish could face major flooding.

 In preparation, the governors’ of Louisiana and Mississippi declared a state of emergency on Friday, and authorities took unprecedented precautions in closing floodgates and raising the barriers around New Orleans.
 Gov. John Bel Edwards told reporters Friday is the first time all floodgates have been sealed in the New Orleans-area Hurricane Risk Reduction System since Katrina.